btoll/receipts-react/README.md

 # receipts-react

-This web application was ported from a program originally [written in C].
+This is a port from a program originally [written in C].
+Its intent is to track my farm receipts, and I expand its functionality as I have time.

-It is a work in progress, but I do use it for my farm receipts.
+It uses the following:

-TODO:
+- [React]

-- Redux
+- [Apollo Client]
-- Better form validation for AddReceipt
+- [Flow]
-- Query page
+- [Immutable] well, kind of

 ## Start the servers